 But having a great resume to pass off to a recruiter isn’t as familiar to you as X-rays and molar reconstructions!

 Don’t worry, we’ve got you covered!
-After years of helping folks settle into their field, we’ve formulated these three oral surgery assistant resume templates and some solid advice for you.
+After years of helping folks settle into their field, we’ve formulated these five oral surgery assistant resume templates and some solid cover letter writing advice for you.

 Oral Surgery Assistant Resume